-Begin by cutting the 2x4 in half with a circular saw or a hand saw and miter box.
-This will give you two four foot pieces that will serve as the legs to your blanket rack.
+Begin by cutting the two-by-four in half with a hand saw and miter box.
+This will give you two four-foot lengths that will serve as the legs to your blanket ladder.
 Keep in mind this length is approximate.
 It’s more important that the two pieces are the same length than being exactly four feet, and this gives you the freedom to trim any rough mill edges as necessary.
+Sand pieces smooth.

-Next, cut your 1x3 piece into four 16" pieces.
-These will be the slats across your blanket rack.
+Next, cut your one-by-three board into four 16" pieces.
+These will be the slats across your blanket ladder.
 Sand each slat to ensure they are smooth (so your blankets won't snag and tear).

-Lay out pieces on a flat surface and position like a ladder.
-On the face of the 2x4's measure out, and mark the positions of the rungs.
-From the “top” of the ladder measure 2 inches and draw a line across the width of the board (this will be where the rungs start).
-Measure down another 2 inches and draw another line.
-Each rung will take up 2 inches of space, and the gaps between the rungs will be 8 inches.
-When you have drawn lines for all the rungs, there should be 14 inches left at the bottom of the 2x4.
-Repeat with the opposite 2x4.
+Lay out legs and rungs on a flat surface and position like a ladder.
+On the face of the two-by-fours, measure and mark the position of the rungs.
+From the “top” of the ladder measure 2" and draw a line across the width of the board with a square.
+Measure down another 2" and draw a line.
+Measure down 8" from that line and mark.
+Continue this pattern so that are four 2" spaces for the rungs, with 8" gaps in between and approximately 14" left at the bottom.
+Repeat with the opposite two-by-four.

 Position the rungs within the pencil lines, angling them up towards the front and top of the ladder.
-The corners of the 1x3 should be just touching the pencil lines on either side.
-The back corner should be flush with the edge of the 2x4, and the front corner should have about a 1/2" gap in the front.
+The corners of the one-by-three should be just touching the pencil lines on either side.
+The back corner should be flush with the edge of the 2x4, and the front corner should have about a 1/2" gap.
 Trace a line around the end of the rung.
 Repeat with remaining rungs.

-Pre-drill with a 3/32” bit inside of the pencil lines and through to the other side of the 2x4.
-Be careful to drill very straight so as not to break through the 1x3 when you're driving the screws.
+Pre-drill with a 3/32” bit inside of the pencil lines and through to the other side of the two-by-four.
+Be careful to drill straight so as not to break through the one-by-three when you're driving the screws.

-Position the 1x3, and secure with 3” screws from the outside.
-A helper to hold the 1x3 in place, or a long clamp will make this part a lot easier.
+Position the one-by-three in place, and secure with 3” screws from the outside of the two-by-four leg.
+A helper to hold the one-by-three in place, or a long clamp will make this part a lot easier.
 Work your way down one 2x4 and attach all the rungs before moving over to the other side.
 This will help ensure everything fits together smoothly.

 Smooth out rough areas around screws with a piece of sandpaper or a sanding sponge.
 Take the time to erase the pencil marks or sand them down.

 Following the directions on the can, apply a coat of wood stain.
+We used Varathane's Dark Walnut stain for a dark, cozy vibe.
 Wipe off excess.
 Now turn the ladder over and stain the other side.
 Allow stain to fully dry before using your blanket ladder.